ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: ToG-Bench

-\paragraph{Object Grounding and Tracking.} For each validated instruction, we extract the target object and contextual cues (\emph{e.g.}, their attributes, states, relations with other objects), and convert these into a detailed object description.
-Based on this description, we apply Grounding-DINO to localize the object in its first visible frame, detecting an initial bounding box.
-This box is then used as a visual prompt for SAM2, which propagates the box across video frames to produce a complete spatio-temporal grounding tube (\emph{i.e.}, a sequence of bounding boxes aligned with the task execution timeline).
+\paragraph{Object Grounding and Tracking.} For each validated instruction, we extract target object and contextual cues such as attributes, states, and relations to synthesize detailed object descriptions.
+Based on these descriptions, we apply Grounding-DINO to intermittently capture target objects in keyframes across the video.
+These detected bounding boxes then serve as visual prompts for SAM2, which performs bi-directional tracking to propagate the boxes forward and backward, producing complete spatio-temporal grounding tubes (\emph{i.e.}, a sequence of bounding boxes aligned with the task execution timeline).
 To balance the coverage and computational cost, we perform object tracking at a fixed frame rate of 1 fps.

-\paragraph{Human Verification and Filtering.} We visualize all spatio-temporal grounding tubes and conduct two rounds of human validation: (1) \emph{First-pass filtering}: remove trajectories affected by occlusion, appearance changes, or tracking drift, especially critical for implicitly referred objects; (2) \emph{Second-pass verification}: verify temporal boundaries align with task execution phases and ensure consistency in multi-object interactions.
-All low-quality annotations failing to meet the standards were filtered out.
+\paragraph{Human Verification and Filtering.} We visualize all spatio-temporal grounding tubes and conduct two rounds of human validation: (1) \emph{First-pass filtering}: remove trajectories affected by occlusion, appearance changes, or tracking drift, especially critical for implicitly referred objects.
+79.3\% (3,840) of the 4,842 candidates were retained after purging mismatches.
+(2) \emph{Second-pass verification}: verify temporal boundaries align with task execution phases and ensure consistency in multi-object interactions.
+This final refinement yielded 2,704 instructions (70.4\% retention), with all misaligned or low-quality annotations strictly filtered out.
 Through this semi-automated pipeline, we construct ToG-Bench, a high-quality benchmark for task-oriented spatio-temporal video grounding, with precise, diverse, and reliably grounded annotations.